- Places to Explore

 Through the years South Philadelphia has absorbed boatloads of immigrants—European Jews, Italians, and most recently, Asians and Mexicans.
 The city's Little Italy is a huge area of identical row houses, many with gleaming white-marble steps, stretching south and west of Queen Village.
 At the heart of the neighborhood's Bella Vista section, along 9th Street, is the outdoor Italian Market, packed with vendors hawking crabs and octopus, eggplants, and tomatoes.
 From butcher-shop windows hang skinned animals; cheese shops are crammed with barrels of olives.
 Sylvester Stallone walked along 9th Street in Rocky and Rocky II, and almost every campaigning president has visited the market on his swing through Philadelphia.
 It's a great photo op for them—and for you.

 Although there are chic eateries in South Philadelphia, the majority of the neighborhood's Italian restaurants are not fancy (red-check vinyl tablecloths and plastic grapes hanging from plastic vines are common sights), but the food can be terrific and—more important—authentic.
-You'll wonder if Mama is in the kitchen preparing a southern Italian specialty just for you.
 This is the neighborhood that gave the world Mario Lanza, Bobby Rydell, Frankie Avalon, and Fabian, and some area restaurants proudly display gold records earned by these neighborhood celebrities.
 Plenty of locals and visitors alike head for South Philly's competing culinary shrines, Pat's King of Steaks and Geno's, both at the corner of 9th Street and Passyunk Avenue.
 One of their cheesesteaks makes a perfect prelude to an evening at the city's sports complexes, at the southern end of South Philadelphia.

 Queen Village and South Philadelphia at a Glance